Configuring Deserialization Error Handling

 :

-DDL, the query is successfully able to deserialize that record and produce the output.
-The second record however has an unexpected value for the viewtime
+DDL, the query successfully deserializes that record and produces the output.

-column, the string "malformed_viewtime"
+column: the string "malformed_viewtime"

 when the query is expected to deserialize that field as BIGINT